-Breadboards can be an extremely handy and time-saving tool when building electronic circuits.
-In this guide and tutorial, I will explain everything you need to know about using breadboards and good breadboard practices, so that you don’t have to waste any time when building high-quality circuits.
-After you are done reading, you should have a fair idea of how to (and how not to) use a breadboard.
+Breadboards are a handy and time-saving tool when trying to build simple electronic circuits.
+In this guide and tutorial, I will explain everything you need to know about using breadboards and good breadboard practices, so that you don’t waste any time building high-quality circuits.
+After you are done reading, you should have a fair idea of how to use (and how not to use) a breadboard.

 If you are a beginner to the world of electronics, you would have seen breadboards being used frequently.
 A solder-less breadboard (as opposed to the kind used in a kitchen), is a piece of plastic with a bunch of holes in it to help you connect and build circuits.
-They allow you to quickly connect, test, and disconnect components from a circuit while experimenting without you having to worry about splicing, twisting or soldering your wires/components again and again.
-They come in many sizes and colors, some of which are shown below.
+They allow you to quickly connect, test, and disconnect components from a circuit while experimenting without you having to worry about splicing, twisting or soldering your wires/components repeatedly.
+They come in various sizes and colors, some of which are shown below.

-The reason for calling them breadboards is because of historical reasons.
-Before they existed, a circuit at home would be made on a literal breadboard, i.e. the kind used in a kitchen to prepare sandwiches, Nails made out of conductive material would be driven into the board and wires would be wrapping around them and spliced together to form connections and give direction.
-Components would be either tied or nailed to the board as well to hold them in place.
-This is how it would look.
+They are called breadboards because of historical reasons.
+Before modern solder-less breadboards existed, a circuit at home would be made on a literal breadboard, i.e. the kind used in a kitchen to prepare sandwiches.
+Nails made from conductive material would be driven into the board and wires would be wrapped around them to give direction and spliced together to make connections.
+Components could either be tied down or nailed to the board to hold them in place.
+Shown below is a small example of how this would look.

 The holes on a breadboard are called pins and are used to connect components together without having to solder them.
-All pins in a column are connected to each other and all columns are disconnected form each other.
-The two pairs of rails running perpendicular to the central columns form individual connected lines.
+All pins in a single column are connected to each other, while columns are disconnected from each other.
+There are two pairs of rails running perpendicular to the central columns that form individual connected lines.
 This is shown below.

-The two pairs of rails on the extreme sides are used for providing power to the circuit.
-They connect to your DC power source’s power and ground lines.
-A lot of breadboards also have red and blue/black lines drawn parallel to these for visually indicating the purpose of each line (you are not forced to follow this, but it is good practice to).
+By convention, the two pairs of rails near the edges are used for powering the circuit.
+They connect to the power and ground lines of a DC power source.
+Some breadboards include red and blue/black lines marked next to these for visually indicating this (you are not required to follow this, but it is good practice).

-Building circuits on breadboards can be very easy, but doing it right is not obvious from the start.
-Let us start with a simple circuit where we need to connect two LEDs to a battery in parallel.
+Breadboards might make building cirecuits easy, but doing it right is not very obvious from the start.
+Let us start with a simple circuit where two two LEDs must be connected in parallel to each other and a battery.
 Without a breadboard, this would look as follows.

-The circuit looks messy despite having only three components and being a diagram on a screen (not to mention the nightmare of splicing all the wires together firmly).
-If we were to use a breadboard, here is how it would look.
+The circuit looks messy despite having only three components (and being a 2D diagram on a screen).
+Aside from this, the wires would have to be spliced together firmly, which seems like a lot of work for such a simple circuit.
+If we were to instead use a breadboard, here is what it would look like.

 This looks far more structured, not to mention that it is quicker to build, test and then disassemble.
-The circuit without the breadboard would also not be as durable.
+The circuit on the breadboard is also far more durable.

-You can buy solid core wire in kit form (they are cut and bent already), or in spools (which is more economical).
+It looks much neater, is far easier to debug, more reliable and provides less resistance to current.
+You can buy solid core wire in kit form (where they are cut and bent already), or in spools (which is more economical).

 You might often find a single breadboard to be too small for the circuit your are currently building.
 In this situation, connecting multiple breadboards into a single unit can come in handy.
 To help with this, breadboards come with small bumps (marked with red) and slots (marked with blue) on their sides, as shown below.